Ickes: A sweet deal on Davenport's riverfront baseball stadium

 The city isn't alone in meeting those demands, though.
 Heller also has considerable new expenses related to the new standards.

-He said Thursday that he has to buy two more buses, because he's required to use three buses, not one, to transport his team to games.
+He said Thursday that he has to use two more buses because he's required to use three buses, not one, to transport his team to games.
 If they travel more than 350 miles with no off day, the River Bandits are required to travel by plane.

 If the opposing team is more than 50 miles away, they have to stay in a hotel; No more driving home after games in Cedar Rapids or Peoria.

 Main Street has to supply meals to opposing teams and has to equip the ballpark dining rooms with more equipment.
-Due to the pandemic, Heller said, he's getting a costly new point-of-sale system for cashless transactions.
+Because of the pandemic, Heller said, he's getting a costly new point-of-sale system for cashless transactions.

 In other words, baseball still is on the ropes from the pandemic even as the enterprise becomes more costly to those involved in it.